 Altona Pier Redevelopment

 Altona Pier, on Bunurong Sea Country, is being redeveloped as part of the Victorian Government’s construction blitz to create new jobs across Victoria and ensure the pier remains an accessible and safe place for locals and visitors to enjoy.
-The $24 million Piers and Jetties Stimulus Packages will support significant maintenance and safety upgrades to piers and jetties across Port Phillip and Western Port, including Altona, Tooradin, Rye, Queenscliff South, Portarlington and Middle Brighton piers.
+The $24 million Piers and Jetties Stimulus Packages is supporting significant maintenance and safety upgrades to piers and jetties across Port Phillip and Western Port, including at Tooradin, Rye, Queenscliff South, Portarlington and Middle Brighton piers.

 Following the completion of community engagement in mid-2020 and selection of the community's preferred concept design, the design tender process began in July 2021.
 The process concluded with the appointment of Jackson Clements Burrows Architects together with AW Maritime marine engineers and Site Office Landscape Architects.

-The detailed design for the new pier will draw on key features from the community preferred concept design and schematic designs including:
+The detailed design for the new pier draws on key features from the community-preferred concept design and schematic designs including:

 - a modern look, y-shaped pier head which aligns with Pier Street, providing a connection to the historical elements of the pier’s heritage.

 - lighting to ensure safe pedestrian access